andreav/docker-ubuntu-android-nativescript-vue/README.md

 - Downloading andreav/ubuntu-android-nativescript image
   - ubuntu 18.04 is the base
-  - java 8 openjdj is installed
+  - java 8 openjdj
-  - android-28 SDK is installed
+  - android-28 SDK
-  - nativescript is installed
+  - nativescript 5.4.0

 - Building ubuntu-android-nativescript-vue on top of the previous one
   - a user with the same uid:gid from the host is created in the container